-Higher capital requirement for Type 1 exposures mainly arises from cash deposits (current/sight accounts) with financial institutions.
-Counterparty default risk exposure decreased since the last reporting period due to lower level of bank current account balances following a transfer to term deposits.
+Capital requirement for Type 1 exposures mainly arises from cash deposits (current/sight accounts) with financial institutions.
+Counterparty default risk exposure for the year 2022 was slightly lower than prior year due to the lower level of term deposits held by the year end.